U.S. condemns Russian move to annex Ukraine's Crimea

 "Through its weak and inadequate response to President Putin's land grab in Ukraine, the West is in danger of acquiescing to Russian efforts to redraw the borders of Europe through military force," they said in a statement.

-U.S. Treasury Secretary Jack Lew also hit back at criticism the sanctions were not tough enough.

-"We think there are actually very real consequences to the actions taken," he told a news conference in Mexico City, saying the sanctions would also affect U.S. nationals and institutions that do business with targeted Russian and Ukrainian officials.
+(This version of the story corrects the last paragraph to make clear Russia invaded Georgia in 2008.
+It also corrects the Cantor quote in paragraph 15 to say "in concert" instead of "in concern".)

-(Additional reporting by Doina Chiacu in Washington and Roberta Rampton with Biden in Warsaw, and Alexandra Alper in Mexico City; Editing by Bill Trott, Sandra Maler, G Crosse, Lisa Shumaker and Peter Cooney)
+(Additional reporting by Doina Chiacu in Washington and Roberta Rampton with Biden in Warsaw; editing by Bill Trott, Sandra Maler and G Crosse)